chiri1234/my1strepo/README.md

 # my1strepo
 <br>
-hi my name is chirag
+hi my name is chirag, and it is my 1st repo.